 From a distance the Riders’ mithraël armor gleamed in the sun.
-From Penelope’s vantage could see that their armor was bent and scuffed, and the warriors’ exhaustion was so intense it wearied her to sense it.
-Their leader – a tall, gaunt, dark-haired man with scarred, chiseled features and dark weary eyes – did not lead them.
-He approached the Lady Ithilæn surrounded on all sides by his alert entourage.
+From up close their armor was bent and scuffed; their exhaustion so intense it wearied the senses to perceive it.
+Their leader – a tall, gaunt, dark-haired man with scarred, chiseled features and tired eyes – did not lead them.
+He approached the Lady Ithilæn.
+His entourage alertly followed.

 “What do you mean entourage?”
 The Chamberlain was dull but precise.

 The Lady turned to face the Riders, “That man”, she nodded at a tall, lank Amharite.
 His dark brown hair was curly; his thick grey beard was cut short, and square.
 He who wore light armor caste in a Roman style: two breastplates held together at the shoulder and waist by straps.
 The sigil which adorned his mantle was a lion.
 The lion’s mane was styled like sun-rays; its golden color offset prominently against a field of crimson.
 “And those two”.
 She indicated the leaders of the other two companies: an olive-skinned, sinewy woman who only wore leather armor; and a tall, wan albino with snow white hair and red eyes.
 The albino wore brightly polished mithraël chain-mail on which was emblazoned the image of a white bull against a stylized sun; the women’s sigil was a ladder.